-Then can car insurance be transferred to new owner?
-Of course, you can but it must be within 14 days of purchase.
-A car insurance transfer is a transfer of an insurance policy from the previous owner who has ownership rights to the car.
+Then can car insurance be transferred to the new owner?
+Of course, you can, but it must be within 14 days of purchase.
+A car insurance transfer is a transfer of an insurance policy from the previous owner, who has ownership rights to the car.

-The transfer of insurance to the car owner must be made for 14 days.
-If within 14 days there is no transfer of the insurance policy, the transfer of automatic insurance will be canceled by the insurance company.
+The insurance transfer to the car owner must be made in 14 days.
+If within 14 days, there is no transfer of the insurance policy, the transfer of automatic insurance will be canceled by the insurance company.

-So that you as the next car owner will not be able to claim an insurance policy that was previously paid by the previous owner.
+So that you, as the next car owner, will not be able to claim an insurance policy that the previous owner previously paid.

 How To Transfer A Car Insurance Policy To A New Owner

-As a seller, transferring the insurance to a new owner is a must and very important step.
+As a seller, transferring the insurance to a new owner is a crucial step.

-Because this is also regulated in the law of the transportation department which states that the seller must be responsible for transferring the insurance policy to the buyer or new owner.
+Because this is also regulated by the law of the transportation department, which states that the seller must be responsible for transferring the insurance policy to the buyer or new owner.

-If you are a used car buyer, then make sure the insurance policy has been transferred to your name.
+If you are a used car buyer, ensure the insurance policy has been transferred to your name.
 Here are the steps you must follow to transfer insurance to the new owner:

-- Verify all documents before transferring insurance policy
+- Verify all documents before transferring the insurance policy

-- After the process of transferring ownership of the car is complete, immediately apply for the transfer of car insurance according to the specified period.
+- After transferring ownership of the car is complete, immediately apply for the transfer of car insurance according to the specified period.

 - Choose a comprehensive insurance package.

 - Submit all documents and forms 30 and 29.
-Also, submit the deed of the sale so that the insurance policy transfer process can run quickly.
+Also, submit the sale deed so the insurance policy transfer process can run quickly.